Study Team Members

 The DICER1 study has been at the forefront of an exciting interdisciplinary collaboration, leading to new discoveries and insights in the causes and importance of early interventions for DICER1-related disorders.
 The NCI team and our collaborators meet monthly via WebEx to discuss new findings and patient study updates.
 Our collaboration extends across the country and includes the following people:

-Anne Harris, M.P.H., C.C.R.P., is a Clinical Research Specialist with the International PPB/DICER1 Registry and International Ovarian and Testicular Stromal Tumor Registry.
+Anne is a Clinical Research Specialist with the International PPB/DICER1 Registry and International Ovarian and Testicular Stromal Tumor Registry.